-DRAM 2366.
-The Development of the Motion Picture.
-(2-4)The study of the historical development of motion pictures to the present time and the medium of entertainment and industry as an art form.
+The study of the historical development of motion pictures to the present time and the medium of entertainment and industry as an art form.
 Representative films are viewed, studied, and evaluated.
 Further film analysis emphasizes direction, producing, acting, and other production values of the cinema.

 DRAM 2367.
 Development of the Motion Picture II.

-(2-4)Emphasis on the analysis of the visual and aural aspects of selected motion pictures, dramatic aspects of narrative films, and historical growth and sociological effect of film as an art.
+Emphasis on the analysis of the visual and aural aspects of selected motion pictures, dramatic aspects of narrative films, and historical growth and sociological effect of film as an art.

 DRAM 2389.
 Academic Cooperative.

-(3-7)An instructional program designed to integrate on-campus study with practical hands-on work experience.
+An instructional program designed to integrate on-campus study with practical hands-on work experience.
 In conjunction with class seminars, the individual student will set specific goals and objectives in the study of drama.